Skip to content

 For leadership, the path forward requires a fundamental strategic pivot:

 2. Bridge the Divide.
 Acknowledge the GenAI Divide and cross it by focusing on learning systems that improve over time — not static chatbots that impress in demos and disappoint in production.
+A living Vault compounds; a static wrapper rots.

 2025 was the year the “magic” faded, replaced by the complex, messy work of building a truly intelligence-driven enterprise.
 The winners of the next decade will be those who can navigate this transition without breaking the human systems that underpin their success.